nabindev3/supplier-resilience-demo/README.md

 # Supplier selection, order allocation & disruption resilience

-A working reimplementation of the supplier-selection core from Yousefi, Jahangoshai Rezaee & Solimanpur (2021), extended with the question their deterministic model can't answer: when a supplier fails *after* orders are committed, how much does diversification cost, and how much service does it
+A working reimplementation of the supplier selection core from Yousefi, Jahangoshai Rezaee & Solimanpur (2021), extended with the question their deterministic model can't answer: when a supplier fails *after* orders are committed, how much does diversification cost, and how much service does it